cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 ### Why should we _not_ do this?

-There are several mechanisms customers could implement this capability without explicit support from the cdk8s team.
+There are several mechanisms customers could use to implement this capability without explicit support from the cdk8s team.
 Given that, one could argue that the effort would not be worth the value.
 Following is an outline of such mechanisms: